aamaanaa/strinova-linux/README.md

 ## Notes
 - It may be required to start the game with a Wine version of at least 10.0+ (wine-tkg is tested).
-- A Eception window might appear.
-Ignore it.
-Do not click any of the buttons in the crash window — if you do, the game will crash.
 - Afther the installer is done, download the entire game, and afther that set the wine runner to wine-tkg 10 +, or any other wine runner that works for you.
 - It may be needed to set the wine runner to a lower version due the launcher crashing when downloading.
 It appears that wine-ge-proton-8.26 works.